top of page

 So what did our final MVP look like?

-I'm going to walk through three key design decisions on the employee side of the platform, as this was my particular focus.
+Let's take a look at three key design decisions on the employee side of the platform, as this was my team's focus.

 Coding Question (Redacted) (framed).png

-We included four types of quiz questions, all of which prioritize bite-sized learning to avoid disrupting employees' workdays.
+We included four types of quiz questions, prioritizing quick, bite-sized learning to avoid disrupting employees' workflows.

 Type 1